CarlaBuongiorno/la_fraschetta/README.md

 ### Media

+  * The site logo was designed by Natasha Buongiorno for this site.
+  * The hero image, categories - 'Desserts' and 'Prepared Meals', product - 'Tiramisu', and all images on the _Our Story_ page were all photos taken by Natasha Buongiorno from [Buongiorno Photography](https://natashabuongiorno.wixsite.com/portfolio) and have been provided by her as the future owner of this store.

-  * The images used in this site were obtained from Pexels, Unsplash, and Pixabay.
+  * Many images used in this site were obtained from Unsplash, Stock Free Images and Dreamstime.com.
 All of these sites are completely copyright-free.
 Below are all the photographers whose work are featured in this website:

 * #### Product Items